deeshashah/news-article-scraper/README.md

 # News Article Scraper

+TL;DR - This code uses  [newsapi.org](newsapi.org) to get news article URL and then scrape news content from various sources, and returns the JSON response of the scraped data.

 Many of the APIs that I came across provided only the headlines and urls of the news articles.
 None of them provided the content of that news article.
 The content of news may be required to apply various Machine Learning and Natural Language Processing techniques to improve the functionality of news websites.

-Thus in this project I have used the newsapi provided by [newsapi.org](newsapi.org) The json data provided by this api is in the following manner
+Thus in this project I have used the newsapi provided by [newsapi.org](newsapi.org)

+The json data provided by this api is in the following manner

 ```python